mrfdev/CMI/Resources/FAQ/cmi-specialized.md

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Checking Empty Results

-You can check against null and empty, in case you specifically need to know if a (parameter)[https://github.com/mrfdev/CMI/blob/master/Resources/FAQ/cmi-parameters.md] for example is empty or not.
+You can check against null and empty results, in case you specifically need to know if a (parameter)[https://github.com/mrfdev/CMI/blob/master/Resources/FAQ/cmi-parameters.md] for example is empty or not.

-In case you want to compare value against empty field, use “`null`” or “`[empty]`” for example `check:$1==null!`
+In case you want to compare value against empty field, use “`null`” or “`[empty]`”:
 ```yml
 - check:$1==null! msg! [playerName] Please provide an argument
 - check:something==[empty]! msg! [playerName] Your argument was empty